 Graphically, the game adheres to a strict EGA colour palette, and it works a treat.
 With such limited colours on display, the detailing is astounding.
 I always love seeing Devs push themselves in this way.
 If you want a truly authentic experience, you can cap the frame-rate to 15fps.
 I dig this, but for playability sake, I keep it on the 30fps setting instead – it just feels better.

 The sound in Muri follows suit – the aim here was authenticity, it’s kept deliberately simple as a result.
 The sound effects are loud and punchy, which is good, because it’s only audio you’ll hear throughout the game.
 Everything sounds like it’s coming from a PC speaker, and while I’m a bit disappointed that barring the title screen tune, there is no in-game music (an AdLib option would have been great), Muri gets top marks for authenticity.

 Everything about Muri is quality.
 The level designs are ace, the aesthetics are right on the money and the game is just plain fun.
 Passing on Muri is a grave injustice, and if it doesn’t at least slightly tickle your nostalgia bone, then I don’t know what to say.
 I don’t think we can be friends any more.
 Sorry bud.

-Tagged: 2D, 3D, action, BallisticNG, Bloo Kid 2, Cheap Games, Crescent Moon Studios, demo, DOS, driving, EGA, Fighting Games, Indie, Mobile Gaming, Muri, Neon Shadow, platformer, Playstation, Ports, PS1, PSOne, PSX, racing, Shareware, Steam, Steam Gaming, Verdict Guilty, WipEout
+Tags: 2D, 3D, action, BallisticNG, Bloo Kid 2, Cheap Games, Crescent Moon Studios, demo, DOS, driving, EGA, Fighting Games, Indie, Indie Games, Mobile Gaming, Muri, Neon Shadow, platformer, Playstation, Ports, PS1, PSOne, PSX, racing, Shareware, Steam, Steam Gaming, Verdict Guilty, WipEout